linxinyuelan-beep/chrome_json_viewer/README.md

 - Expandable/collapsible tree view of JSON data
 - Back/Forward navigation through viewed JSON
 - Copy formatted JSON to clipboard
+- **JSON Path Display**: Click any JSON value to see its path in dot notation
+- Copy JSON paths to clipboard for easy reference
 - History dropdown to access recently viewed JSON

 ### Popup Interface